Paul Is Live: Release

-Excerpted from his shows in Australia, as well as from various cities in the United States, Paul Is Live followed the 1989–90 Paul McCartney World Tour/Tripping the Live Fantastic extravaganza by only three years, confounding critics and fans as to its appearance, and in some cases its necessity (although the only song it has in common with Tripping the Live Fantastic is "Live And Let Die").
-As a result, Paul Is Live became McCartney's lowest-selling live set of his career, peaking at number 34 in the UK and number 78 in the US.
+Excerpted from his shows in Australia, as well as from various cities in the United States, Paul Is Live followed McCartney's previous live album Tripping the Live Fantastic by only three years.
+It became his lowest-selling live album, peaking at number 34 in the UK and number 78 in the US.

 A concert film subtitled The New World Tour was subsequently released on VHS, and later on DVD.
 It was directed by Aubrey Powell.
-The video release includes the controversial pre-concert film, which features vintage footage of the Beatles, solo-era live footage of "Maybe I'm Amazed" and "Bluebird" from the Rockshow film, then switches tone by including graphic animal test footage (all of which is underscored by "Live And Let Die" and "Helter Skelter"), and, finally, warmup footage of the band.
+The video release includes the controversial pre-concert film, which features vintage footage of the Beatles, solo-era live footage of "Maybe I'm Amazed" and "Bluebird" from the Rockshow film, then switches tone by including graphic animal test footage (all of which is underscored by "Live and Let Die" and "Helter Skelter"), and, finally, warmup footage of the band.
 The program starts with the warm-up footage, and is played in full at the conclusion of the concert.
 The packaging included a disclaimer warning regarding the graphic nature of the animal footage.

 Afterwards, McCartney took an extended break from his solo career to begin the Beatles Anthology project in early 1994 with George Harrison, Ringo Starr and George Martin.
 This took up much of his time for the next two years, before Flaming Pie in 1997.